-- Shipments of fresh or frozen pork must be accompanied by FSIS Form 9060-5, Export Certificate of Wholesomeness with the following declarations:
+- Shipments of fresh or frozen pork must be accompanied by FSIS Form 9060-5, Export Certificate of Wholesomeness with the follwing declarations:

-- The country of origin has been declared free of Foot-and-Mouth Disease (FMD), African Swine Fever, Rinderpest, Swine Vesicular Disease, Teschen's Disease, and Classical Swine Fever. - The animals were born, bred, and slaughtered in the exporting country or in a zone with similar epidemiological conditions. - The swine from which the meats come were inspected ante- and post-mortem and showed no evidence of systemic contagious or infectious diseases. - The meat or meat food product specified hereon is from animals that received both ante- and postmortem inspection and were found sound and healthy and that it has been inspected and passed as provided by law and regulations of the U.S. Department of Agriculture and is sound and wholesome. - The meat was derived from carcasses that tested negative for trichinosis OR was subject to a freezing process or other process according to 9 CFR 318.10 that guarantees the destruction of the parasite (Trichinella spiralis)
+- The country of origin has been declared free of Foot-and-Mouth Disease (FMD) without vaccination, African Swine Fever, Swine Vesicular Disease, and Classical Swine Fever. - The animals were born, bred, and slaughtered in the exporting country or in a zone with similar epidemiological conditions. - The swine from which the meats come were inspected ante- and post-mortem and showed no evidence of systemic contagious or infectious diseases. - The meat or meat food product specified hereon is from animals that received both ante- and postmortem inspection and were found sound and healthy and that it has been inspected and passed as provided by law and regulations of the U.S. Department of Agriculture and is sound and wholesome. - The meat, was derived from carcasses that tested negative for trichinosis or was subject to a freezing process or other process according to 9 CFR 318.10 that guarantees the destruction of the parasite (Trichinella spiralis) or derives from swine and swine enterprises that comply with pork quality assurance programs (PQAPlus) that address product wholesomeness and biosecurity, are subject to surveillance conducted in the United States, and have a minimal risk for infection from Trichinella spp.